 If you're thinking about working face to face, you need to:

-- consider your clients on a case by case basis and identify risks of returning back to face to face work
+- consider your clients on a case by case basis and identify risks of face to face work

 - consider whether the space you plan to work from allows for social distancing – this includes any areas such as entrances, exits, corridors and waiting areas